Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Results

-\item \emph{Set-9 (Disjoint mixed intervals)}: The LM$_w$, LM$_c$ and PM methods perform the best among all.
-All other methods give relatively low fitness.
+\item \emph{Set-9 (Disjoint mixed intervals)}: The LM$_w$, LM$_c$ and PM methods perform best.
+All other methods result in relatively low fitness.
 In particular, the CM and CIM methods achieve the worst results.

-\item \emph{Set-10 (Some overlapping mixed intervals)}: The PM, LM$_c$ and LM$_w$ methods bring about quite similar model fit for almost all metrics.
-The CRM and CCRM methods give better fitness results in respect to one metric ($MMRE$).
+\item \emph{Set-10 (Some overlapping mixed intervals)}: The PM, LM$_c$ and LM$_w$ methods result in similar model fit for almost all metrics.
+The CRM and CCRM methods give better fitness results with respect to one metric ($MMRE$).

 \item \emph{Set-11 (Nested/all overlapping mixed intervals)}: The LM$_c$, LM$_w$, and PM methods give the best fit.
 The CRM and CCRM methods also closely fit the data as to $MMRE$. \end{itemize}